xpack-dev-tools/meson-build-xpack/README-RELEASE.md

 - open the `CHANGELOG.md` file
 - check if all previous fixed issues are in
 - add a new entry like _v0.55.3-2 prepared_
+- commit commit with a message like _CHANGELOG: prepare v0.55.3-2_
+- `npm version v0.55.3-2.1`; the first 4 nu

 Note: if you missed to update the `CHANGELOG.md` before starting the build, edit the file and rerun the build, it should take only a few minutes to